 piiControllers

 REQUIRED: An array that contains one or more items where each item represents one PII Controller.
-It is only required for the JSON encoding of a consent receipt.
+It is only required for the JSON encoding of a Consent Receipt.

 JSON: piiControllers, type: array

 PII Controller

 REQUIRED: Name of the first PII Controller who collects the data.
 This entity is accountable for compliance with the management of PII.
 The PII Controller determines the purpose(s) and type(s) of PII processing.
 There may be more than one PII Controller for the same set(s) of operations performed on the PII, in which case the different PII Controllers SHOULD be listed.
 For Sensitive PII, the PII Controller MUST be specified with legally required explicit notice to the PII Principal.
 This field MUST contain a non-empty string.